junxit/us-congress-bills-117/bill.md

   - **(1)** 50 percent of qualified revenues in the general fund of the Treasury;
   - **(2)** 42.5 percent of qualified revenues in a special account in the Treasury, to be distributed by the Secretary to the State; and
   - **(3)** 7.5 percent of qualified revenues in a special account in the Treasury, to be distributed by the Secretary to coastal political subdivisions.
+  - **(2)** 30 percent of qualified revenues in a special account in the Treasury, to be distributed by the Secretary to the State;
+  - **(3)** 7.5 percent of qualified revenues in a special account in the Treasury, to be distributed by the Secretary to coastal political subdivisions; and
+  - **(4)** 12.5 percent of qualified revenues in the National Oceans and Coastal Security Fund established under section 904(a) of the National Oceans and Coastal Security Act (16 U.S.C.
+7503(a)).
 - **(b)** *Allocation among coastal political subdivisions* Of the amount paid by the Secretary to coastal political subdivisions under subsection (a)(3)—
   - **(1)** 90 percent shall be allocated among costal political subdivisions described in section 2(1)(A) in amounts (based on a formula established by the Secretary by regulation) that are inversely proportional to the respective distances between the point in each coastal political subdivision that is closest to the geographic center of the applicable leased tract and not more than 200 miles from the geographic center of the leased tract; and
   - **(2)** 10 percent shall be divided equally among each coastal political subdivision described in section 2(1)(B).